cocos/cocos-docs/en/cocos-service/agc-crash.md

 # Crash (AppGallery Connect) Quick Start

-The [Crash](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-crash-introduction) Service of AppGallery Connect is a lightweight crash analysis service, in which Huawei provides a Crash SDK that can be quickly integrated into your app, **without the need for coding**.
+[Crash](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-crash-introduction) Service of AppGallery Connect is a lightweight crash analysis service, in which Huawei provides a Crash SDK that can be quickly integrated into your app, **without the need for coding**.

 ### Functions

-- The Crash service provides crash reports that are easy to reference and analyze.
-The last-hour crash report allows you to monitor the quality of your app in real time.
+- The Crash service provides real-time reports for the last hour, allowing you to monitor the quality of your application in real time.

 - In addition, the Crash service automatically categorizes crashes, and provides indicator data of the crashes, allowing you to prioritize the most important crashes.
 You can view information about a specific crash, and analyze the app and Android versions with the crash.
 You can also view information about the app, operating system, and device corresponding to a specific crash, as well as the crashed stack.
 All the information is enormously helpful in locating and resolving crashes.